mubaraqwahab/thinkdev/src/slides/04-making-decisions.md

 ### But what of complex conditions?

-E.g., if the uploaded file is an image and is not larger than 2MB, accept it {.fragment .fade-up}
+E.g., accept an uploaded file if it's an image and&nbsp;it's&nbsp;not&nbsp;larger&nbsp;than&nbsp;2MB {.fragment .fade-up}

 </section>